-Short-Term and Long-Term Performance Compensation for 2023
+Short-Term and Long-Term Performance Compensation for 2024

-Annual Incentive Compensation for 2023
+Annual Incentive Compensation for 2024

-The Committee set key financial performance metrics in mid-February 2023, as summarized below and in the diagram on the next page.
+The Committee set key financial performance metrics in mid-February 2024, as summarized below and in the diagram on the next page

-- EPS Designed to focus our executives on producing financial results that align with shareholder interest.
-We consider this metric a critical measure of executive performance. - For 2023, EPS was \$5.39 which fell below the threshold level.
-As a result, there was no payout against the EPS metric. - ROIC Even though we operate in the services industry, our business is capital intensive.
+- EPS Designed to focus our executives on producing financial results that align with shareholder interest. - For 2024, EPS was \$4.33 which fell below the threshold level.
+As a result, there was no payout against the EPS - ROIC Even though we operate in the services industry, our business is capital intensive.
 We must pay our associates and consultants before we typically bill and collect from our clients.
-ROIC measures how efficiently we are converting our services into cash - For 2023, ROIC was 9.0%, which fell below the threshold level.
-As a result, there was no payout against the ROIC metric. - Revenue We believe Revenue is a key metric as it keeps executives focused on top-line growth, in addition to profitability. - For 2023, Revenue was \$19.0 billion, which fell between the threshold and target levels.
+ROIC measures how efficiently we are converting our services into cash. - For 2024, ROIC was 6.8%, which fell below the threshold level.
+As a result, there was no payout against the ROIC metric. - Revenue We believe Revenue is a key metric as it keeps executives focused on top-line growth, in addition to profitability. - For 2024, Revenue was \$18.3 billion, which fell between the threshold and target levels.
 As a result, payouts against the Revenue metric were below target levels.

-The Committee also set KPIs for executives based on individual Strategic KPIs and ESG goals.
-While these varied for each of the NEOs, in all cases they resulted in payouts below target levels.
+The Committee also set KPIs for executives based on individual Strategic KPIs.
+While these varied for each of the NEOS, the payouts ranged between at target or slightly below target for each of the NEOs.

-Long-Term Incentive Compensation for 2023
+Long-Term Incentive Compensation for 2024

-The Committee has continued its long practice of utilizing PSUs to be the predominant component of compensation for our NEOs for 2023.
+The Committee has continued its long practice of utilizing PSUs to be the predominant component of compensation for our NEOs for 2024.

-PSUs - Beginning in 2022, we began using EBITA Margin Percent as the key performance metric for PSU grants, replacing the former metric of OPMP, which applied for PSUs awarded in 2021 and earlier.
-EBITA Margin Percent better aligns with how the Company and its largest competitors measure performance as it measures operating efficiency without the impact of amortization.
-In addition, EBITA Margin Percent continues to focus executive officers on the long-term profitability of the Company.
-The awards are subject to a KPI modifier that can increase or decrease the final PSU payout by up to 30%, as determined by the Committee, based on pre-established strategic KPIs and ESG goals.
+PSUs - We use EBITA Margin Percent, averaged over a three-year performance period, as the key performance metric for PSU grants.
+EBITA Margin Percent aligns with how the Company and its largest competitors measure performance as it measures operating efficiency without the impact of amortization.
+In addition, EBITA Margin Percent focuses executive officers on the long-term profitability of the Company.
+Beginning with the 2024 PSU grants, the awards are subject to a relative Total Shareholder Return ("rTSR") that can increase or decrease the final PSU payout by 25% based on the Company's total shareholder return relative to a peer group of 15 companies over the three-year performance period.
+For grants made prior to 2024, the PSU awards are subject to a KPI modifier that could increase or decrease the final PSU payout by up to 30%, as determined by the Committee, based on pre-established strategic